 Modern Conservation

 In Florida, water is our greatest and most valuable resource.
-It gives us a place to play; enjoy the beaches, go boating and fishing, or just take in a sunset.
+It gives us a place to play: to enjoy the beaches, or go boating and fishing.
 It’s why we welcome visitors from around the world and it’s what drives a healthy economy for businesses around the state.

 When something is this important, it’s imperative that we take care of it; that we respect the resources and leave them better than we found them so future generations can experience the same joy.